mtsvetanov26/odin-recipes/README.md

-My first try with creating and html site for recipes.
+My first try with creating an html site for recipes.